PWR Senior Capstone Projects

 - Grading Rubric co-created with Senior Sem instructor

-- Poster that serves as a visual summary and argument for capstone project shared in public Senior Showcase
+- Poster that serves as a visual summary and argument for capstone project shared at SURF or in a public Senior Showcase

 - Handout that summarizes the project, describes its relation to PWR, and includes an in-depth personal statement declaring the student’s definition and understanding of Professional Writing and Rhetoric